 5. Embryo freezing

-Embryos of good quality, not used in a certain IVF cycle, may be maintained in liquid nitrogen (-196 ºC) to be potentially used in a next cycle, if required.
+Embryos of good quality, not used in the first IVF cycle, may be maintained in liquid nitrogen (-196 ºC) in order to be used in a next cycle, if required.

 THE IVF PROCEDURE